xapax/security/docs/random_tips_and_tricks/pivoting.md

 ```
 meterpreter > run arp_scanner -r 192.168.1.0/24
 ```
-This command will output all the devices on the netowork.
+This command will output all the devices on the network.

 ### Scan each host